Top Cloud Security Challenges and Solutions

 Ensure that your data is encrypted while at rest in the cloud destination and that Segregation of Duties (SoD) is enforced.
 This is an industry best practice that requires that the keeper of your data (the cloud storage target) is not also the keeper for the decryption keys.
 It is a risk management and security measure that ensures no two parties can perform the same part of a critical process or function.
 Make sure that even if your data is in the cloud, that you hold the decryption keys and that you have the ability to change them at any time.

 Traditional, perimeter-based security models fall apart in the cloud/SaaS world.
 “Assume breach” is the new mantra.
 Strong identity management coupled with multi-factor authentication and using “least privilege” is the way to go.
 Think Azure Active Directory coupled with MFA mechanisms such as Okta.

 A common fear that organizations have with employees working from home is that enterprise data may leak into home devices.
 What if a user restores their enterprise data backup to a home device?
 Device-based authentication is a great way to defend against this.
 Azure Active Directory provides device-based authentication options which are easy to configure.

 Audit logs and reporting

-A sound audit logging and reliable reporting mechanism are critical not only to help you manage data protection operations, but also to demonstrate compliance.
+A sound audit logging and a reliable reporting mechanism are critical not only to help you manage data protection operations but also to demonstrate compliance.
 Audit sign-ins, flag risky sign-ins and get overall insight into when and who accessed your data through granular traceability.